istio/istio.io/content/en/blog/2023/istio-at-kubecon-eu/index.md

 Last, but not least, we would like to express our heartfelt gratitude to our platinum sponsors [Tetrate](http://tetrate.io/), for supporting Istio Day!

 2023 is going to be really big for Istio, with more events planned for the coming months!
-Stay tuned for updates on IstioCon 2023 and Istio Day at KubeCon NA.
+Stay tuned for updates on IstioCon 2023 and Istio's presence at KubeCon in China and North America.